hierocles/IPBLoginAuth/README.md

 # Installation

 * Download the extension or use Git to download the extension to your `/extensions` directory.
+    * If using Git to update this extension to the latest version, back up your `extensions.json` file as `git pull` will overwrite it.
+Alternatively, you can use `git update-index --skip-worktree extensions.json` which will tell Git to not update the file durings pulls, and then manually update the file with any changes.
 * Edit database settings in `extension.json` with your MyBB database information.
 * Add the following code at the bottom of your `LocalSettings.php`: